Consumer medicine information

 A. Acute ingestion of immediate-release paracetamol.

-In patients who present between 8 to 24 hours after an acute overdose, commence acetylcysteine infusion immediately.
-Measure serum paracetamol concentration and ALT.
+In patients who present between 8 to 24 hours after an overdose, commence acetylcysteine infusion immediately.
+Measure serum paracetamol concentration and alanine aminotransferase (ALT).
 For patients who have serum paracetamol concentration on or over the nomogram line and/or ALT > 50 U/L, continue the rest of the treatment (otherwise no further treatment is required).*

 * For patients who have serum paracetamol concentration double the nomogram line, complete acetylcysteine infusion with double dose of the second bag (200 milligrams/kg over 16 hours).